'Crime and Punishment' - Is there another way?

 Yes, it seems we have some very strange and expensive ideas when it come to the punishment side of 'Crime and Punishment'.

 The less incarceration, the greater the benefit to the society as a whole as long as the alternative gets the job done.
-Most minor criminal behaviour, such as ignoring the fines for traffic violations, the example that started my ramblings to begin with, can be altered or seriously discouraged by a simple denial of services, this requires no police at all, never mind 'sting operations designed to incarcerate grandma'.
-Other non-violent but more serious negative behaviour can be corrected (rather than punished) by other forms of service to the society being wronged.
+Most minor criminal behavior, such as ignoring the fines for traffic violations, the example that started my ramblings to begin with, can be altered or seriously discouraged by a simple denial of services, this requires no police at all, never mind 'sting operations designed to incarcerate grandma'.
+Other non-violent but more serious negative behavior can be corrected (rather than punished) by other forms of service to the society being wronged.

 Do we really want to lock up some petty thief for 5 years or so then release him only to have a criminal record for the rest of their life that we keep bringing up and throwing in the individual's face every time they try to do something honest, like get a job?
 What message is society sending here?